The short version:

 - Use a "sharpen" filter/effect in the image processing tool to "sharpen" the image - some tools allow you to vary the degree/way the image is sharpened and you can experiment with those settings to try to get the best looking image possible.

-Whatever size image you upload, rezora will generally display the image at a size of 100 x 127 pixels (for email, online and social).
-The exception is if you are using rezora to create higher quality print (Adobe Acrobat / PDF ) pieces where you'd want something perhaps 4x that size (400 pixels x 508 pixels).
+Whatever size image you upload, rezora will generally display the image at a size of 100 pixels wide (for email, online and social).
+The exceptions are if your marketing team has designed templates with larger than 100px wide profile photos, or if you are using rezora to create higher quality print (Adobe Acrobat / PDF ) pieces where you'd want something perhaps 4x that size (400 pixels x 508 pixels).

 Chances are that you are uploading a profile image that is both a different "shape" and much larger than 100 x 127 (or even the 400 pixels x 508).
 When the image is rendered on screen your browser/email client crams all of that image information into the smaller display size and this introduces unwanted "artifacts" in the image.
 In many cases - they are acceptable (i.e. the image looks good enough!) but depending on the image, it may appear unacceptably distorted, blurry or clouded.